dtonhofer/prolog_notes/swipl_notes/about_documentation/README.md

 - `pllib(library)` markup should linkify the result.
 - The PDF should have live links, as is done in papers.

-### Maybe these should be exploited for ASCII graphics improvements:
+**Maybe these should be exploited for ASCII graphics improvements**

 - [Inserting code in this LaTeX document with indentation](https://stackoverflow.com/questions/3175105/inserting-code-in-this-latex-document-with-indentation)
 - [listings – Typeset source code listings using LaTeX](https://ctan.org/texarchive/macros/latex/contrib/listings)